Hendrix-CS/csci150/projects/project1.md

 **It is not necessary** to check that the user inputs the correct kind of answer.
 However, your instructions should make clear what answer(s) are expected.
-That is, iyou should do something like:  "Are you a current Hendrix Student ('y' or 'n')?"
+That is, you should do something like:  "Are you a current Hendrix Student ('y' or 'n')?"
 It is okay if your code crashes if someone accidentally enters 'yes' -- you do not need to check for this.

 ### Type Conversion